ncatlab/nlab-content/pages/9496.md

 ## References

-*  Grabiner, Judith (1983), "Who Gave You the Epsilon?
-Cauchy and the Origins of Rigorous Calculus", The American Mathematical Monthly 90 (3). [pdf](http://www.maa.org/pubs/Calc_articles/ma002.pdf).
+*  Judith Grabiner (1983).
+Who Gave You the Epsilon?
+Cauchy and the Origins of Rigorous Calculus.
+The American Mathematical Monthly 90 (3). [pdf](http://www.maa.org/pubs/Calc_articles/ma002.pdf).

-*  Ten Misconceptions from the History of Analysis and Their Debunking, [arXiv](http://arxiv.org/abs/1202.4153).
+*  Piotr Blaszczyk, Mikhail G. Katz, David Sherry (2012).
+Ten Misconceptions from the History of Analysis and Their Debunking. [arXiv](http://arxiv.org/abs/1202.4153).

 [[!redirects epsilontic analysis]]